 Loan repayment is probably the most common reason that W-2 employees make lump sum payments into their 401(k) plans.
 If you come into some money or leave your job with a loan outstanding, you should have the option to pay off the debt early.
 To do so, you can often write a personal check—but check with your plan administrator to see if another form of payment is required (like a cashier’s check or wire transfer).

 Self-employed individuals might write checks when making contributions to their small business retirement plans.
 You’re both the employer and the employee, so one might argue that the employer is writing the check.
 That way, it looks just like the funds are coming from payroll, and that may be the case (hopefully it is—you don’t want to take chances with the IRS).
-To keep things cleaner—for the IRS, your bookkeeper, and yourself—it’s ideal to use a dedicated business checking account and contribute to your retirement plan from that account.
+To keep things cleaner—for the IRS, your bookkeeper, and yourself—it’s ideal to use a dedicated business checking account and contribute to your retirement plan from that account (as opposed to writing a personal check).
 It can be risky and confusing to combine personal funds with business funds.
 If you’re incorporated, it’s probably even more important.

 After-tax contributions by check might be an option.
 But it depends on the types of plan you have available (is it just a 401(k), or are there other plans as well?) and the rules your service providers set.
 Other than “mega backdoor Roth” strategies, most people aren’t looking to write a check for an after-tax contribution, but it’s worth knowing about.